 Regional Enrollment Networks

-One of Wisconsins most significant strategies to assist Wisconsin residents with enrolling in the appropriate public or private health care coverage will be through the recently announced Regional Enrollment Networks (RENs).
-The RENs will be comprised of various community partners, health care providers, income maintenance consortia, managed care entities, and other key stakeholders.
-These RENs will be developed at the local level and may be different from each other depending on the needs of the local region.
+One of Wisconsin's most significant strategies to assist Wisconsin residents enrolling in the appropriate public or private health care coverage is through the Regional Enrollment Networks (RENs).
+The RENs are comprised of various community partners, health care providers, income maintenance consortia, managed care entities, and other key stakeholders.
+These RENs are developed at the local level and may be different from each other depending on the needs of the local region.

 On July 16, 2013, the Department of Health Services and the Office of the Commissioner of Insurance presented a proposed model assisting Wisconsin residents with enrolling in the appropriate public or private health care coverage through Regional Enrollment Networks (RENs) at the UW-Population Health Institute's Wisconsin Health Insurance Outreach & Enrollment Summit.